 - LETs (Learner Experience of Teaching surveys) will be ordered by individual staff in accordance with current practice.

 - However, LETs in the main sessions (S1 and S2) must not be conducted during the LEU survey period.

 - This means that LETs should be timed to open no later than Week 8 OR after Week 11 of the main study periods.

 - In the shorter study periods, LET surveys may be conduced during the LEU survey period.

 - The LET will be revised this year for implementation from S1 2022.

 What’s happening with other surveys?

 - SPoTS surveys (MQBS only) will follow the usual ordering process.
-As for LET surveys, SPoTS will commence no later than Week 8, so that they don’t overlap with the LEU survey period.
+As for LET surveys, inn the main teaching sessions, SPoTS will commence no later than Week 8 or after week 11, so that they don’t overlap with the LEU survey period.

 - PACE surveys will still be offered but the PACE survey will be modified to exclude LEU items as the LEUX will also be administered in PACE units.
 PACE convenors have been contacted directly about the ordering process.